-- 4.4.1 A Councillor may propose a foreshadowed motion in relation to the matter the subject of the original motion before the Council, without a seconder during debate on the original motion. - 4.4.2 The foreshadowed motion is only to be considered if the original motion is lost or withdrawn and the foreshadowed motion is then moved and seconded. - If the original motion is carried, the foreshadowed motion lapses and is not recorded in the minutes.
+- 4.4.1 A Councillor may propose a foreshadowed motion in relation to the matter the subject of the original motion before the Council, without a seconder during debate on the original motion. - 4.4.2 The foreshadowed motion is only to be considered if the original motion is lost or withdrawn and the foreshadowed motion is then moved and seconded for debate and voting on.

+If the original motion is carried, the foreshadowed motion lapses and is not recorded in the minutes.